yii-podium/yii2-api/README.md

 **[Work In Progress]**

-Podium is divided into the components (not to be mistaken by Yii's components although these are implemented as them) that take care of main aspects of forum structure.
-Each component is responsible for the actions (again, not Yii's actions) concerning its aspect, and these actions are implemented as services that operate on repositories.
+Podium is divided into components (not to be mistaken by Yii's components although these are implemented as them) that take care of main aspects of forum structure.
+Each component is responsible for actions (again, not Yii's actions) concerning its aspect, and these actions are implemented as services that operate on repositories.
 As for the repositories - these are objects that know about the storage of data they can handle and how to work with them.